Installing the Linuxfabrik Monitoring Plugins Collection¶

 versions that require Python >= 3.10.

-This freeze only affects the source-tarball and Git-checkout paths described above.
+This freeze only affects the source-zip and GitHub source paths described above.
 The

 RPM package on RHEL 8 is built against Python 3.9 by design (BuildRequires: